Automated Cars and Persons living with dementia

 -

-Individuals who are 65 or older and have received a diagnosis of Mild Cognitive Impairment (MCI) from their physician.
+Individuals who are 65 or older and have received a diagnosis of Mild Cognitive Impairment from their physician.

 -